+Courts sentinel limitation periods; substance of the claim.
 Historically, courts have zealously deterred machinations calculated to circumvent policy-saturated limitations periods, thus rendering Fragin incomprehensible.
-(The Legislature also stands firm guard over limitations periods, Part II.)
-As the case law from the Court of Appeals and the First Department establishes, it is the "substance" of the claim that determines the corresponding limitations period; courts focus on "the essential nature of a proceeding [which] may not be changed, [to] lengthen the statute of limitations, merely by denominating it as something other than what it actually is."
-ABC Radio Network, Inc. v.
-State of New York Dept. of Taxation and Fin., 294 A.D.2d 213, 214 (1st Dept. 2002); see also Blackman v.
+(The Legislature also stands vigilant over limitation periods, Part II.)

+Case law from the Court of Appeals and the First Department establishes that "it is the "substance" of the claim that determines the corresponding limitations period; courts focus on "the essential nature of a proceeding [which] may not be changed, [to] lengthen the statute of limitations, merely by denominating it as something other than what it actually is."
+ABC Radio Network v.
+State of New York Dept. of Taxation and Fin., 294 A.D.2d 213, 214 (1st Dep't 2002); see also Blackman v.
 New York City Hous.
-Auth., 280 A.D.2d 324, 325 (1st Dept. 2001).
-In Rosenthal v.
-City of New York, 283 A.D.2d 156, 157-58 (1st Dept. 2001), the Appellate Division, quoted the Court of Appeals in Solnick v.
-Whalen, 49 N.Y.2d 224 (1980), which involved a declaratory judgment action:
+Auth., 280 A.D.2d 324, 325 (1st Dep't 2001).
+Rosenthal v.
+City of New York, 283 A.D.2d 156, 157-58 (1st Dep't 2001) quoted the Court of Appeals in Solnick v.
+Whalen, 49 N.Y.2d 224 (1980), a declaratory judgment action:

-"The Court of Appeals has instructed that to determine the appropriate limitations period for a declaratory judgment action, "it is necessary to examine the substance of [the] action to identify the relationship out of which the claim arises and the relief sought" (Solnick v.
-Whalen, 49 N.Y.2d 224, 229, 425 N.Y.S.2d 68, 401 N.E.2d 190).
-If "the rights of the parties sought to be stabilized ... are, or have been, open to resolution through a form of proceeding for which a specific limitation period is statutorily provided, then that period limits the time for commencement of the declaratory judgment action" (id. at 229-230, 425 N.Y.S.2d 68) ...).
+The Court of Appeals has instructed that to determine the appropriate limitations period for a declaratory judgment action, "it is necessary to examine the substance of [the] action to identify the relationship out of which the claim arises and the relief sought" (Solnick v.
+Whalen, 49 N.Y.2d 224, 229).
+If "the rights of the parties sought to be stabilized ... are, or have been, open to resolution through a form of proceeding for which a specific limitation period is statutorily provided, then that period limits the time for commencement of the declaratory judgment action" (id. at 229-230 ...).

 Further, "if [a] claim could have been made in a form other than an action for a declaratory judgment and the limitations period for an action in that form has already expired, the time for asserting the claim cannot be extended through the simple expedient of denominating the action one for declaratory relief" (New York City Health and Hosps.
 Corp. v.
-McBarnette, 84 N.Y.2d 194, 201, 616 N.Y.S.2d 1)."
+McBarnette, 84 N.Y.2d 194, 201).

-In New York City Health and Hosps. v.
-McBarnette, 84 N.Y.2d 194, 200-01 (1994), the Court of Appeals had applied Solnick to determine the applicable limitations period in a declaratory judgment action that had no specific limitations period.
+In New York City Health and Hosps.
+Corp. v.
+McBarnette, 84 N.Y.2d 194, 200-01 (1994), the Court of Appeals applied Solnick to determine the applicable limitations period in a declaratory judgment action that had no specific limitations period.
 Citing Koerner v.
 State of New York, 62 N.Y.2d 442, 447 (1984), McBarnette added: "Solnick does not govern when 'a specific limitations period is clearly applicable to a given action, (and) there is no need to ascertain whether another form of proceeding is available."
-In Fragin, not only was there a proper method by which to seek relief, commencement of an action, but there was also a specific corresponding six-year limitations period.